-Point of Sale (POS) systems and payment terminals are commonly used devices in retail and hospitality for authorising and charging for electronic payments.
+Point of Sale (POS) payment terminals and systems are commonly used devices in retail and hospitality for authorising and charging for electronic payments.
 They are used in mobile, fixed, attended, stand-alone or unattended environments.
-POS systems are often commercialised for a range of sectors and industrialised for vending machines, ticket machines and self-service kiosks.
+Often commercialised for a range of sectors and industrialised for vending machines, ticket machines and self-service kiosks.
 They are also sometimes termed mobile PoS terminals when in a mobile form as a handheld PoS terminal.

-Mobile Point of Sale Systems (mPoS) tend to be smaller and more portable devices that via a mobile app allow a smart phone or tablet to become a payment acceptance system and register via a mobile app.
-These are particularly popular with small business owners or those who are highly mobile and visit clients in a range of locations.
+Mobile Point of Sale Systems (mPoS) tend to be smaller and more portable devices that via a mobile app allow a smart phone or tablet to become a payment acceptance system and register.
+These are particularly popular will small business owners or those who are highly mobile and visiting clients in a range of locations.

 It is important to remember that for security and privacy, NFC communications are used for the communication between the issuer card and the accepting device in contactless settings.
 This means that communications are limited to a few centimetres and restricts the possibility of mis-payment.